 Feet, connectors, and battery cover are present, but center component is missing.

 Keys on keyboard present and accurate, but keyboard frame is out of alignment.

-All Radiant photometers are calibrated based on NIST-traceable samples or internal process tolerances, ensuring that all cameras on the line – or from one line to the next – image and evaluate products using the same standard measurement criteria.
-This enables traceability of product assembly data across lines, with the assurance that all inspection systems will produce identical data in the same conditions.
-Calibration also guarantees that all products assembled across lines adhere to a common standard of brand quality and that sub-par products will not escape into the line, risking damage to brand reputation.
+All Radiant photometers are calibrated based on NIST-traceable samples or internal process tolerances, ensuring that all cameras on the line—or from one line to the next—image and evaluate products using the same standard measurement criteria.
+This consisstency enables product assembly data to be traced across lines, giving you the assurance that all inspection systems will produce identical data in the same conditions.
+Calibration also guarantees that all products assembled on various lines adhere to a common standard of brand quality, preventing sub-par products from escaping into the marketplace, risking damage to your brand reputation.

 Defect Detection in Complex Arrays